 A snipe is a clip that is run before a feature presentation or during an intermission.
 Unlike other preshow content — trailers, newsreels, cartoons, and short subjects — which primarily serve as entertainment, snipes serve a functional purpose, such as advertising, making notifications, or structuring other content.
 We love them.
 These snipes from the CFS collection were generously scanned by our friend (and snipe expert) Walter Forsberg.
 The scans are “edge to edge”, allowing you to see the perforations, soundtrack, and some markings and bits of Scotch tape in between the framelines.

-All shows postponed until further notice
+No indoor screenings until further notice

 Thinking of all of you,